 Tony Mosley, OSI’s Director of Business Development, participated in a keynote panel discussion—Protecting the population?
 Submarine cables for environmental sensing—at Submarine Networks World 2022 on September 8 in Singapore.

-The panel session was led by moderator Dr. Bruce Howe of University of Hawaii, Chairman of the SMART Cables Joint Task Force, Joel Ogren CEO of Assured Communications, Sushin Suresan, Optical Systems Lead, CISCO, Ik Icard, CEO Far North Digital, Guiseppe Valentino, VP at Sparkle and Tony Mosley, Director of Business Development at OSI.
+The panel session was led by moderator Dr. Bruce Howe of the University of Hawaii, Chairman of the SMART Cables Joint Task Force, Joel Ogren CEO of Assured Communications, Sushin Suresan, Optical Systems Lead, CISCO, Ik Icard, CEO Far North Digital, Guiseppe Valentino, VP at Sparkle and Tony Mosley, Director of Business Development at OSI.

 The session focused on the utilizing submarine cables for environmental sensing and early warning capabilities, an effort to protect the public from natural disasters such as earthquakes and tsunamis.